eternaldensity/Sandcastle-Builder/README.md

 - Muse, Black Powder and Time Reaper boosts
 - There is an advantage to digging higher NPs
 - Mirror Scales, Big Bite, Bigger Byte and Trilobite boosts
-- Strength Potions have one of the effects in their descriptions

 ### 3.5223